 The psychodynamic therapy is not only based on Freud, many other famous names are involved, who were not as obsessed with our unconscious sexual desires.
 The reason this therapy may not work for all is that not everyone enjoys digging deep into their unconscious.
 Additionally, even though Freud’s concepts of dream interpretation and psychosexual development have had a lot of influence on culture and psychology, we still can’t prove his abstract concepts exist.

-Classical therapy have stood the test of time, but are not perfect for everyone.
-Sceptics of the classical therapies, should try something new: Drama or opera therapy.
+Classical therapy has stood the test of time, but are not perfect for everyone.
+Sceptics of classical therapies should try something new: Drama or opera therapy.

-Let me however caution you against this therapy if you feel uncomfortable with you acting skills, or often compare themselves to others or feel under pressure already.
+Let me, however, caution you against this therapy if you feel uncomfortable with your acting skills, or often compare themselves to others or feel under pressure already.